By Rachid Acim

-A young boy, in his 17s, was asked about his name and he replied: “My name is Muhammed.
+A young boy, in his 17s, was asked about his name and he replied: “My name is Mohammed.
 I’m proud of it.
-Muhammed is the name of our Prophet.
+Mohammed is the name of our Prophet.
 To have his name is a great honor for me.
 I must be like him in honesty, trust, love and good conduct.
 After all, the name reminds me of Allah because our Prophet was someone who was sent by Allah.”

 Nowadays, good names are highly recommended; they can better identify humans.
 Some names are tuneful, easily memorable and so meaningful, while others seem to be devoid of any rich cultural or religious significance; Lots of efforts are to be done in (mis)pronouncing them.

-As a nation, we are so blessed and privileged to have a name like Muhammed in our identity cards.
+As a nation, we are so blessed and privileged to have a name like Mohammed in our identity cards.
 Christians can hardly bear the name of “Jesus” in order not to relegate themselves to the divine, as Jesus, in their view, is supposed to be the son of God.
 Remarkably, they take the name of the mother and ignore that of the son or even that of the father.